andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 The inspiration for custom code extensibility as a solution came from spreadsheets.
 Excel has significant functionality out of the box, but there is always a function, macro or calculation that is not available.
 However, you can write them yourself directly in Excel removing the dependency on Microsoft engineers.

-We wanted a similar experience for our users.
-A user should be able to log in to the dashboard, write a small amount of node.js code that executes later during authorization transactions.
+> **"We wanted a similar experience for our users.
+A user should be able to log in to the dashboard, write a small amount of node.js code that executes later during authorization transactions."**<br />
+> Eugenio Pace - Co-Founder, VP Customer Success

 Unlike webhooks, this experience does not expose your customer to the necessity of setting up servers to run a service.
 They can come in write their business logic in the textbox, debug it in place and put it in production.
 The motivation was keeping it extremely simple.